The following security products and personal safety devices are for home, outdoors, travel, and children.

 • Knives are effective if in hand and if you’re truly willing to use one in self-defense.
 If, instead, you try merely bluffing with it, you may end up having the knife taken away from you.
 Check with the local police before carrying one.

 The fierce political controversy of gun control laws is profoundly complex.
-The fundamental dilemma at the heart of the matter is that a gun may be a savior for defending yourself or a destroyer if you’re emotionally out of control – or if it falls into the hands of criminals, the mentally ill, or untrained and irresponsible children.
+The fundamental dilemma at the heart of the matter is that a gun may be a savior for defending yourself or a destroyer if you’re careless or emotionally out of control – or if it falls into the hands of criminals, the mentally ill, or untrained and irresponsible children.

 If you are considering buying a gun, find sensible guidance in Armed & Female by Paxton Quigley.